Marta Sanz Barrio: Early life and amateur career

 Sanz was born in Madrid in 1992 to Carmelo Sanz and Marina Barrio, who introduced her to golf at 5.
-Her older sister, Patricia Sanz Barrio, is also an LET player and played golf at Auburn University from 2008–2012.
+Her older sister, Patricia Sanz Barrio, is also an LET player and played golf at Auburn University from 2008 to 2012.

 As a junior golfer, she was a seven-time winner of the Madrid Regional Ranking and finished within the top five at both the 2009 Spanish National Championship U-18 and the 2009 Madrid Regional Championship U-21.
 She was the 2009 Spanish National Champion at the Spanish Amateur Women's Doubles, playing alongside her sister, Patricia.
 She won the 2010 Madrid Championship, defeating Patricia on the final hole.

 She was a member of the Spanish National Team that won the 2013 European Ladies' Team Championship, alongside Noemí Jiménez, Camilla Hedberg, Luna Sobrón, Natalia Escuriola and sister Patricia.
 She represented Europe in the 2013 Vagliano Trophy and played in the Espirito Santo Trophy twice.

-Sanz played golf at Auburn University from 2010–2014.
+Sanz played golf at Auburn University from 2010 to 2014.
 In 2011, she won the Lady Tar Heel Invitational and was named to the Southeastern Conference (SEC) All-Freshman Team.
 In 2012, she was an NGCA and Golfweek Honorable Mention All-American and in 2013 she was a WGCA Honorable Mention All-American selection.

 In 2014, she was selected as Global Golf Post All-Am Team and ranked 10th on World Amateur Golf Ranking.